riczorn/jolly-relay/README.md

 ### Testing configuration

+For testing, you can configure Postfix to only invoke Jolly Relay for a test sender.
+Then you can try it at will sending from the test sender address, and view stats and logs.
-For testing, you can add `transport_maps` entries that route some testing domains through `smtp:127.0.0.1:9725` and keep normal Postfix configuration for all other cases.
+Add an entry in `sender_dependent_default_transport_maps` file to route the test address through `smtp:127.0.0.1:9725` and keep normal Postfix configuration for all other cases.

-`/etc/postfix/transport`
+`/etc/postfix/relay_by_sender`

 ```
-example.com   smtp:127.0.0.1:9725
-example.net   smtp:127.0.0.1:9725
 testuser@yourdomain.com   smtp:127.0.0.1:9725
 ```